 By hiring trained actors to simulate the signs and symptoms of an illness – and to provide feedback to the medical student learners who provide their care – the Morchand Center emphasizes the importance of thoughtful and sensitive patient care.
 The Morchand Center, one of the nation’s first such training centers, is dedicated to training today's medical students to become tomorrow's compassionate physicians.

-Arnhold Global Health Institute
+Arnhold Institute for Global Health

 The institute trains medical students and residents to address the health needs of the world’s most vulnerable populations.
 It has programs in the Dominican Republic, Mozambique, Syria, India, and Japan, as well as New York City and other locations in the United States.